ptsteadman/notebook/stories/a-quiet-new-voice.md

 <hr>

+Yet another city, with a unique scent pattern that Feyerabend would remember, and probably have feelings attached to.
 Spending most of the day in the sun, wandering around the pastel and grey city, reminded Feyerabend of being a teenager.
 Feyerabend knew that she was still young in the abstract sense, but her week of freedom brought back memories of a different period of her life, when there was much more time.
 Ever since her early twenties, Feyerabend had been constantly aware that each day could not be wasted, and had generally lived accordingly.
 It was only out of obedience to the project that she was going through with this week off.

 She drank at dinner alone, and gave the cab driver a slip of paper with her address on it.
 Back in her strange apartment, she looked at herself in the